External Advisory Board

 Susie W. Rashid

 Susie Rashid earned a B.S. in accounting in 1987 from SIU.
 She is currently a consultant for SWR LLC.
 She has previously served as chief financial officer and chief administrative officer of Chicago-based Element 79, a leading advertising agency with more than 200 employees, where she worked on high profile accounts such as Gatorade and Pepsi.
 Element 79’s startup was the largest advertising agency start-up in history.
 Before joining Element 79, she had positions with Arthur Andersen and Leo Burnett & Co., and served as head of human resources and finance for the executive search firm A.T.
 Kearney.
 She has worked in Chicago, Tokyo, and London.
 While attending SIU, she was a member of the Saluki women's swim team, achieving All-American status.
 In recognition of her accomplishments, she was elected in 2001 to the Saluki Hall of Fame.
-Rashid was inducted into the College of Business Hall of Fame in 2008.
+Rashid was inducted into the College of Business and Analytics Hall of Fame in 2008.

 John M. Renfro